Best Camera Bag Purses for Women

 The bag comes in black or brown leather, and features adjustable and removable padding, brass hardware, and an adjustable shoulder strap.

-Koolertron’s camera backpack is one of the most thoughtfully designed camera bags on this list–and it doesn’t hurt that the bag is available in some fun colors and patterns.
+Koolertron’s camera backpack for women is one of the most thoughtfully designed camera bags on this list–and it doesn’t hurt that the bag is available in some fun colors and patterns.

 The backpack features a unique design with a horizontal zipper that opens up the bottom half of the bag to reveal a removable padded camera insert.
 This solves the problem of so many backpacks, where you’re elbow deep rummaging in the bottom trying to find your gear.
 The bag boasts quite a bit of additional storage, and even a rain cover for inclement weather.